lifeisstillgood/softwaremind/docs/conceptchapters/shorterconclusion.rst

 The factory had been desinged *in sympathy* with electricity.

+I get why this is hard - look at universal education.
+Basically a post grad in a hard science is a factory produced renaissance woman - and the UK produces about 50% graduates each year - we have built a society trying to turn half its children into leonarso (and not the cool one with a half shell and swords)

+There is a corollary- caring professions are often labelled as such as low salary - this is often blamed on misogyny or some other form of prejudice but a simpler economic explanation is scarcity - and as we improve software literacy we shall see a similar salary dip.

 SRE - designing a ops team *in sympathy* with software.

 A progrmmale company is what you get when you ask a developer to